Software-Engineering-Jagiellonian/django-celery-frege/README.md

 in order to improve the overall DX.

-Also, aiming to prevent common mistakes from being committed and pushed to the origin, one can register the git hooks configured via `pre-commit`:
+Also, aiming to prevent common mistakes from being committed and pushed to the origin, it is highly advised to register the git hooks configured via `pre-commit`:

 ```bash
 pip install -r backend/requirements.txt
 pre-commit install
 ```

-Moreover, to run the linters and formatters over the entire codebase with `pre-commit`, execute the following command:
+Moreover, to explicitly run the linters and formatters over the entire codebase with `pre-commit`, execute the following command:
 ```bash
 pre-commit run --all-files
 ```

+### Commit messages convention

+We strongly recommend adhering to a certain commit messages convention.
+The one that has been utilized so far can be found following the [link](https://www.conventionalcommits.org/en/v1.0.0/)